MattiasFredriksson/pybind11_tensor/README.md

 # pybind11_tensor
 Simple header-only library for exposing Eigen::Tensors to python within C++ pybind11 modules.
 Implementation is similar to the Eigen::Matrix type_casters available in the pybind11 distribution but handles tensor Map and Ref differently.
-The type_caster implementations are available in the header in the include/ directory.
+Relevant type_caster implementations are available in [include/pybind11_eigen_tensor.h](../include/pybind11_eigen_tensor.h).
 The alpha version support the (latest) stable eigen release 3.3.9.

 # Alpha version

 Code supplied is WIP and tests are limited, but it should provide a simple pybind11 extension that can serve as a starting point when using the pybind11 and Eigen libraries.
-Following sections contain a a short description over how type_casters provided in include/pybind11_eigen_tensor.h behave when casting between eigen and python types.
+Following sections contain a a short description over how provided type_casters behave when casting between eigen and python types.

 # Implemented type_caster<>